dynamicdip/dynamicdip.github.io/_pages/about.md

 The Cognitive Brain Dynamics Lab investigates how the brain supports cognition, perception, and behavior by integrating neuroscience, psychology, and computational modeling.
 Our research combines data-driven approaches, AI, and machine learning with advanced techniques such as EEG, MEG, MRI, and eye-tracking to explore multi-scale neural processes underlying human cognition in both healthy and clinical populations.

-With locations at NBRC, Manesar, and IIT Jodhpur's School of Artificial Intelligence and Data Science (AIDE), our interdisciplinary team spans biology, mathematics, statistics, biomedical engineering, and computer science.
+With locations at NBRC, Manesar, and IIT Jodhpur's BSBE, our interdisciplinary team spans biology, mathematics, statistics, biomedical engineering, and computer science.
 Together, we aim to understand how large-scale brain networks give rise to complex mental functions and adaptability across the lifespan.

 Our work is supported by leading national agencies, including the Department of Biotechnology (DBT), Department of Science and Technology (DST), Science & Engineering Research Board (SERB), IIT Jodhpur Core Funding, and various postdoctoral fellowship programs under DST and DBT.